 Lower Payment Amount—Borrowers struggling to meet the minimum monthly payments on a loan can refinance to a new loan with lower required monthly payments, which can help ease the financial burden.
 However, most probably, this will increase the loan term and increase the total interest to be paid.

 Shorten the Loan—Borrowers can potentially pay off their existing loans faster by refinancing to shorter loan terms.
-One of the most common examples is refinancing a 30-year mortgage to a 15-year mortgage, which typically comes with a lower interest rate, though this will result in a higher monthly payment.
-The same result can be achieved by just making extra payments on the old loan, but in some cases, it is not allowed by the lender or will come with prepayment penalties.
+One of the most common examples is refinancing a 30-year mortgage to a 15-year mortgage, which typically comes with a lower interest rate, though this will most likely result in a higher monthly payment.

 Consolidate Debt—Managing one loan with a single payment date instead of multiple loans with multiple payment dates is much simpler.
 This can be achieved by refinancing multiple loans into a single loan (especially one that has a lower interest rate than all previous loans).